We currently have three hopyards, where we grow our own Greenmont Mother hops, cultivated from a unique wild Virginia variety.

-Coming this Summer 2017 we'll be adding another 700 crowns of Chinook as well as 150 crowns of Newport and 150 crowns of Crystal.
-Newport and Crystal are relatively new hops to the Central Virginia area so we're excited to see how they produce!
-Check out the descriptions of each hop below.
+In Summer 2017 we grew our yard by 7 acres, adding 700 crowns of Chinook as well as 150 crowns of Newport and 150 crowns of Crystal.
+Check out the descriptions of each commercial hop variety below.

 Cascade hops are generally used in beers for their floral and citrus aroma and are very popular because of their balanced bittering potential in brewing.
 Cascade hops originated from a USDA breeding program started in the 1950s and were released to the public in 1972.
 Cascade is by far the most popular hop variety used in craft brewing today.